thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/BundlingResources.md

 ## Overview

-If you declare `// swift-tools-version: 5.3` or later in your `Package.code` file, you can bundle resources alongside your source code in Codira packages.
+If you declare `// codira-tools-version: 5.3` or later in your `Package.code` file, you can bundle resources alongside your source code in Codira packages.
 For example, Codira packages can contain asset catalogs, test fixtures, and so on.

 ### Add resource files